Junior State of America: Texas State

 The Texas Junior State was organized into two regions and two counties, with mayors serving as leaders of regions and administrators serving as leaders of counties:

 Gulf Coast Region (GCR)

 The Gulf Coast Region consists of the Gulf Coast of Texas, with Houston serving as the center of the region.
 The 2022–2023 Gulf Coast Mayor was Dorothy Okoro.

 Alamo Capitol Region (ACR)

 The Alamo Capitol Region consists of the center of Texas, encompassing cities such as Austin and San Antonio.
 The 2022–2023 Alamo Capitol Mayor was Khushi Patel.

 Panhandle Metroplex County (PMC)

 The Panhandle Metroplex County consists of the Northeast quadrant of Texas, encompassing cities such as Dallas, Plano, and Fort Worth.
 The 2022–2023 Panhandle Metroplex County Administrator was Gabriel Bo.

 Rio Grande County (RGC)

 The Rio Grande County consists of the Southern tip of Texas, encompassing cities such as McAllen and Edinburg.
 The 2021–2022 Rio Grande County Administrator was Lauren Marquez.

+The National Cabinet

+The National Cabinet was the highest governing body of the Junior State of America, overseeing all administrative departments and chapters.
+It was responsible for coordinating national initiatives and managing inter-regional affairs.